MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 SvcFieldValue.
 Therefore, HTTPSSVC is not suitable for uses that require single-client granularity.

+## SVCB-Used header

+When making HTTPS requests to a server discovered through HTTPSSVC records, clients SHOULD send a "SVCB-Used" HTTP request header.
+This is intended to help server operators with operational tasks and diagnostics.
+The value of the "SVCB-Used" header SHOULD be the last SvcDomainName.
+Clients concerned about privacy leakage from the full SvcDomainName MAY instead send a value derifed from either the last SvcPriority or the minimum of 1 and the SvcPriority.

 ## Interaction with Alt-Svc

 Clients that do not implement support for Encrypted ClientHello MAY